utils.databases.simbad

 # this object has a problematic identifier,

-# so a fallback has to be used, if we still want to get its OID
+# so a fallback might need to be used, if we still want to get its OID

 #oid = simbad.getObjectID(